ADHD assessment & therapy

 Co-occurring conditions

-ADHD rarely travels alone.
-Anxiety, depression, sleep issues, and autism are common companions.
-A good therapy plan considers the whole picture rather than working on ADHD in isolation.
+ADHD commonly occurs alongside anxiety, depression, sleep concerns and autism.
+Therapy takes the whole picture into account rather than working on ADHD in isolation.

 How to access ADHD support